KaiStraka/galaxy-classification-cnn/README.md

 The convolutional layers and batches increase in sizes equally:

-Conv 1: 32 channels / filters,
+**Conv 1**: 32 channels / filters,

-Conv 2: 64 channels / filters,
+**Conv 2**: 64 channels / filters,

-Conv 3: 128 channels / filters.
+**Conv 3**: 128 channels / filters.

-Similarly, FC1 has 8192 input features and outputs 128 into FC2, which outputs 8 morphology classes, each corresponding to 1 of 8 Galaxy Zoo dataset classes.
-The Galaxy Zoo dataset has 8 galaxy classes (0 -> 7) each indicating a different galaxy type.
-The model predicts by returning a list of 8 logits, and identifies the largest value. mrJordi0/galaxy-zoo-dataset architecture made this project much easier and was an amazing resource.
+FC1 has 8192 input features and outputs 128 into FC2, which outputs 8 morphology classes, each corresponding to 1 of 8 galaxy classes within the dataset.
+The model makes predictions by returning a list of 8 logits, and identifies the largest value, which is the predicted class. mrJordi0/galaxy-zoo-dataset architecture made this project much easier and was an amazing resource.
+Below is the CNN model logic flow.

 <img width="2813" height="392" alt="galMLflow" src="https://github.com/user-attachments/assets/b2932984-b673-4aea-9577-9439934aee43" />